Multi-Carrier Modulation: An Evolution from Time-Frequency Domain to Delay-Doppler Domain: Conclusions and Future Research

 \item Furthermore, the popular reconfigurable intelligent surfaces can also be combined with ODDM as they are capable of improving the coverage of space–air–ground integrated networks in the era of \ac{6g}.

+\item The PAPR of ODDM is expected to be low to moderate when $N$ is small\cite{papr_oddm_vtc25f}.
+However, a thorough comparison to alternative techniques such as OFDM and OTFS will be interesting.
+PAPR reduction techniques such as clipping may also be considered.

+\item Note that this paper focuses on the pulse design aspects of DD domain modulation and on the comparisons between the TF and DD modulation in pulse design and its consequences.
+Whether one ought to adopt a TF modulation scheme or DD modulation scheme is an important question.
+This will depend on the type of channels, on the required system performance metric, as well as transmitter and receiver complexity, etc.

+\item As an alternative to DDMC, chirp/affine-based designs such as \ac{ocdm} and \ac{afdm} have been recently proposed to address the challenges of LTV channels \cite{chirp_2001,OCDM2016TCOM,YiyinWangWCL2023,haif2024novel,bemani2021afdm,Shen2025ICC,2025_ICC_Chengyang_OCDM}.
+For example, \cite{chirp_2001} proposes an eigenfunction-based transmission scheme over an LTV channel with a linear DD spreading function, which aligns with the channel-dependent waveform design discussed in Section IV.
+On the other hand, \ac{afdm} employs sequences of chirps, or aliased chirps, to transmit information symbols\cite{bemani2021afdm}.
+Although chirps were originally introduced in analog form\cite{chirp_2001,OCDM2016TCOM}, recent chirp-based modulation waveforms are represented and evaluated as digital sequences.
+Their explicit continuous-time waveform representations, which are critical for practical implementation, remain unclear.
+Future research could investigate whether these chirp/affine-based designs offer additional advantages.

-\item Note that ISAC is an emerging service in future systems.
+\item ISAC is an emerging service in future systems.
 Although much progress has been reported in the last decade, there are many open research problems to be solved in this research area.
-On the other hand, as a novel MC modulation waveform, the application of ODDM and DDMC to ISAC will also have many fundamental and practical questions to be answered, such as the capacity or achievable rates of the signals over various channels, sensing limits or performance bound, potential trade-offs between communications and sensing, practical considerations including the effect of imperfect frequency {offsets}, timing and frequency synchronizations, etc., on system performance.
+On the other hand, while it was only preliminarily investigated in \cite{LuningLinSPL2025}, the application of ODDM to ISAC will also have many fundamental and practical questions to be answered, such as the capacity or achievable rates of the signals over various channels, sensing limits or performance bound, potential trade-offs between communications and sensing, practical considerations including the effect of imperfect frequency {offsets}, timing and frequency synchronizations, etc., on system performance.
 Solving these problems will help pave the way of practical {applications} of ODDM or DDMC in future ISAC systems. \end{itemize}